-Cleaning a cast iron skillet is similar to knowing how to cleaning a washing machine, how to descale a kettle, or how to clean an oven—once you do know how, it really is simple to do.
+Cleaning a cast iron skillet is similar to knowing how to cleaning a washing machine, how to descale a kettle, how to clean an oven, or how to clean a stovetop—once you do know how, it really is simple to do.
 But finding out the correct way to clean yours thoroughly, and without causing the pan any damage, is the key.

 How to clean a cast iron skillet/pan in three simple steps

-Cleaning your cast iron pan/skillet just takes a bit of know-how.
+Cleaning your cast iron pan/skillet just takes a bit of know-how, as does learning how to clean a burnt pan in general.
 As our steps below will lay out, doing it properly involves washing it as soon as you can after use.

 Then, we share tips for cleaning burnt-on food, and how to give your pan an overall clean.
 Much like cleaning a kitchen, following this step-by-step process will mean you can get the job done in a flash, and without too much sweating over the sink...

 1. Clean your cast iron immediately after cooking

 After a long, hard day, it can be hard to resist letting your pan soak while you eat dinner.
 Sometimes the temptation can lead to soaking your pan all night (something we often do with our best food processor, or our best blender), but don't give in!
 If there were only one thing you needed to know about cleaning a cast iron pan, it would be to clean it as soon as possible after using it, and don't let it soak for too long.
 Your cast iron pan is not rust-proof, so if you let it soak, it will certainly rust.